Drowsy Driving Prevention

 - Cause micro-sleeping (“nodding off”) or falling completely asleep.

 The two main causes of drowsy driving are lack of quality/quantity of sleep and driving at times of the day when you would normally be sleeping.
 Young drivers, shift workers, commercial drivers and people with untreated sleep disorders or with short-term or chronic sleep deprivation are at an increased risk for drowsy driving crashes.

 Commercial Motor Vehicle (CMV) drivers will be issued a Uniform Commercial Citation if the driver is found to be an ill or fatigued operator at the time of a crash.
 Commercial vehicle drivers must comply with all federal and state regulations regarding sleep to ensure maximum safety on the roads.

 Drowsy Driving Prevention Tips

-- Get enough sleep before you drive.
+- Avoid driving at times when you would normally be asleep.
 If you are having difficulty focusing, frequent blinking or heavy eyelids, pull over in a safe place to rest before continuing to drive.